-Jewelry Appraisals Thursday, November 8th!
+Jewelry Appraisals Thursday, August 15th!
 Jane Chaikowsky is an Independent Jewelry Appraiser who is Graduate Gemologist (GG) of the Gemological Institute of America, an Accredited Senior Appraiser (ASA), Master Gemologist Appraiser® (MGA) of the American Society of Appraisers and Certified Senior Member (CSM) of the National Association of Jewelry Appraisers, assuring an unbiased opinion of value.
-Jane can appraise your jewelry while you watch using portable gemological laboratory equipment. 🔬 Jane only visits our store about once a month and won't be back until after the holiday season so be sure to call and schedule your appointment!
+Jane can appraise your jewelry while you watch using portable gemological laboratory equipment. 🔬 Jane only visits our store about once a month so be sure to call and schedule your appointment!
 610-434-8001 You can also drop off your jewelry the day before if you are unable to make it in on Thursday!

-Jewelry Appraisals Thursday, September 27th!
+Jewelry Appraisals Thursday, January 24th! $10 OFF Jewelry Appraisals with Jane 1/24!
 Jane Chaikowsky is an Independent Jewelry Appraiser who is Graduate Gemologist (GG) of the Gemological Institute of America, an Accredited Senior Appraiser (ASA), Master Gemologist Appraiser® (MGA) of the American Society of Appraisers and Certified Senior Member (CSM) of the National Association of Jewelry Appraisers, assuring an unbiased opinion of value.
 Jane can appraise your jewelry while you watch using portable gemological laboratory equipment. 🔬 Jane only visits our store about once a month so be sure to call and schedule your appointment!
 610-434-8001 You can also drop off your jewelry the day before if you are unable to make it in on Thursday!